PasinduAkash/Github-user-search/README.md

 How to productively use Javascript Promises. (async/await) Browser CORS Policy.
 (Assigning headers)
 Difference between urlencoded, json as Content-type.
-Got more familiar with working REST API.
+Got more familiar with working with REST API.